New Jersey Route 72: Route description

 The highway enters Stafford Township and passes to the southwest of the residential Ocean Acres community.
-The route heads to the southwest of Hackensack Meridian Health Southern Ocean Medical Center before it comes to a junction with Nautilus Drive (CR 111).
-Past this junction, Route 72 widens into a four-lane divided highway, intersecting CR 105 and CR 2 before coming to an interchange with the Garden State Parkway.
+The route heads to the southwest of Hackensack Meridian Health Southern Ocean Medical Center before it comes to the intersection of Nautilus Drive (CR 111).
+Past this intersection, Route 72 widens into a four-lane divided highway, intersecting with Lighthouse Drive (CR 105) and Stafford Park Boulevard (CR 2) before coming to an interchange with the Garden State Parkway.
 Following this interchange, the route enters the Manahawkin area and widens to six lanes as it passes woods to the northeast and business areas to the southwest.
-Route 72 has an interchange with US 9 and continues southeast through a mix of woods and commercial areas as a four-lane road, with CR 50 (Bay Avenue) paralleling the route to the north.
-The road intersects CR 20 and CR 6 before it passes to the north of the Beach Haven West residential development and passes near wetlands.
+Route 72 has an interchange with US 9 and continues southeast through a mix of woods and commercial areas as a four-lane road, with Bay Avenue (CR 50) paralleling the route to the north.
+The road intersects with Jennings Road (CR 20) and Mill Creek Road (CR 6) before it passes to the north of the Beach Haven West residential development and passes near wetlands.
 A road provides access to Bay Avenue before Route 72 crosses the Manahawkin Bay on the Manahawkin Bay Bridge, also known as the Dorland J. Henderson Memorial Bridge.
 After traversing two small islands consisting of a mix of residences and marshland, the road continues into Ship Bottom on Long Beach Island.
-Upon entering Ship Bottom, the route splits into a one-way pair following 9th Street eastbound and 8th Street westbound.
-Route 72 passes by resort businesses, intersecting CR 4 and CR 89 before ending at CR 607 a block from the Atlantic Ocean.
+Upon entering Ship Bottom, the route splits into a one-way pair following West 9th Street eastbound and West 8th Street westbound.
+Route 72 passes by resort businesses, intersecting with Barnegat Avenue (CR 4) and Central Avenue (CR 89) before ending at the intersection of Long Beach Boulevard (CR 607) a block from the Atlantic Ocean.

 Route 72 is a major route providing access to Long Beach Island, a popular Jersey Shore resort, from Philadelphia via Route 70 and from New York City via the Garden State Parkway.
 As such, the portion of the route east of the Garden State Parkway interchange sees congestion during the summer months.
+It is also the only road bridge to connect Long Beach Island to the mainland, which is why in emergency evacuations such as hurricanes, the highway and Manahawkin Bridge becomes clogged.